 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America (U.S. GAAP) requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amount of revenues and expenses during the reporting period.
 These estimates and assumptions are based on management's best estimates and judgment.
 Due, in part, to the on-going effects of the coronavirus (COVID-19) global pandemic on the Company and the conflict between Russia and Ukraine, the global economy and financial markets have been volatile, and both the pandemic and conflict has contributed to on-going disruptions in global supply chains, labor shortages, high inflation, and a potential recession, and there is a significant amount of uncertainty about the length and severity of the direct and indirect effects of the pandemic and the conflict.
 The Company has considered information available to it as of the date of issuance of these financial statements and is not aware of any specific events or circumstances that would require an update to its estimates or judgments, or a revision to the carrying value of its assets or liabilities.
 Management evaluates its estimates and assumptions on an ongoing basis using historical experience and other factors, including the economic environment, which management believes to be reasonable under the circumstances.
 Management adjusts such estimates and assumptions when facts and circumstances dictate.
-The actual results the Company's future result of operations will be affected.
+The actual results the Company experienced may differ materially and adversely from its estimates.
+To the extent there are material differences between the estimates and actual results, the Company's future result of operations will be affected.